Takuhatsu/oxcryptopunks-image-generator/README.md

 Thus, `Buck_Teeth.1.png` will be used, approximately, in 1% of combinations, `Mole.7.png` in 7% of combinations, and so on...

 Such folders as _head_ are considered to be used in 100% of cases if we don't want characters without heads.
 In the case of the _facefeatures_ folder - we don't want to use files from this folder in 100% of cases.
 For this scenario we need to include empty transparent `.png` file in _facefeatures_ folder with name starting with _KEYWORDBLANK_.
 In our particular case, this file's full name is  `KEYWORDBLANK-FACEFEATURES.86.png` with the weight of `86`, which means this file will be used aproximately in 86% of combinations.
-In the future, when we'll be generating the final collection, _KEYWORDBLANK_ files, same as folders where such files located, will not be included to the metadata.
+In the future, when we'll be generating the final collection, _KEYWORDBLANK_ files will not be included to the metadata.